Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

 Moreover, the attributes of putative households in violation (in just the blocks known to have violations) could be used to re-identify real households in violation.
-Matching putative reconstructions to identifiable records of bedroom count, householder race/ethnicity, and presence of a child---possible for an attacker with access to the {\hud} records---could identify {\synthrecallhudsecknown} of households in violation with {\synthprecisionhudsecknown} precision or higher (in predictions on the subsidized households, where the simulated violation rate is {\synthvioratesecknown}), even better than the {\synthprecisionhudsecknownBaseline} precision of inference in the worst-case scenario where the attacker knows the most frequent characteristics of violating households in the confidential microdata (Figure~\ref{fig:precision-recall}).
-If the attacker targets only households unique in the match key within their block (where the simulated violation rate among unique households is {\synthvioratehudsecknownuniq}), household precision is {\synthprecisionhudsecknownuniq} or higher (Figure~\ref{fig:precision-unique}).
-Matching with just unique identifiable records of householder race/ethnicity and the presence of a child in the household---data points advertised by the data broker Experian \citep{experian_marketing_services_consumerview_2018}---an attacker could identify {\synthrecallhhsecknownuniq} of households in violation with {\synthprecisionhhsecknownuniq} precision if subsidized status is known (in predictions on subsidized households).
-However, precision may be more limited if the attacker does not know which households are in subsidized properties.\footnote{If the attacker identifies households with addresses, this information may not be hard to obtain---{\hud} includes the addresses of subsidized properties, and most blocks contain only one or two subsidized properties.} Not knowing which households live in a subsidized property, an attacker could identify {\synthrecallhhsecunknownuniq} of unique households in violation by matching on race/ethnicity and presence of a child, but with precision only {\synthprecisionhhsecunknownuniq} (in predictions on \emph{all} unique households, where the true violation rate is {\synthvioratehhsecunknownuniq}; Figure~\ref{fig:precision-unique}).
+Matching reconstructed households to identified records of bedroom count, householder race/ethnicity, and presence of a child---possible for an attacker with access to the {\hud} records, for example---could identify {\synthrecallhudsecknown} of households in violation (recall) at a rate of {\synthprecisionhudsecknown} precision or higher (in predictions on the subsidized households, where the simulated violation rate is {\synthvioratesecknown}).
+This exceeds the {\synthprecisionhudsecknownBaseline} precision of inference in a scenario where the attacker already knows the most frequent characteristics of violating households in the confidential microdata (Figure~\ref{fig:precision-recall-hudsecknown}, sampling attack at $k=|\hat{V}|$, when all putative violations are included).
+If the attacker targets only the {\synthhhshudsecknownuniq} households unique in the match key within their block, an attacker could identify {\synthrecallhudsecknownuniq} of the {\synthviohhshudsecknownuniq} unique households in violation with precision {\synthprecisionhudsecknownuniq} or higher (Figure~\ref{fig:precision-unique-hud-vars}).
+Similarly, matching with just the {\synthhhshhsecknownuniq} unique identifiable records of householder race/ethnicity and the presence of a child in the household---data points advertised by the data broker Experian \citep{experian_marketing_services_consumerview_2018}---an attacker could identify {\synthrecallhhsecknownuniq} of the {\synthviohhshhsecknownuniq} unique households in violation with {\synthprecisionhhsecknownuniq} precision if subsidized status is known (Figure~\ref{fig:precision-recall-hh-s8known}).